-- Acupuncture (up to \$35/visit and 20 visits per calendar year) - Bariatric surgery (with precertification) - Chiropractic care (Employee and spouse only.
-Up to \$25/visit up to 20 visits per calendar year) - Dental care (Adult) (except under a Voluntary Dental Plan) - Hearing aids (limited to \$800/ear in any 3-year period) - Non-emergency care when traveling outside the U.S. - Routine eye care (Adult) (under separate vision plan) - Routine foot care
+- Bariatric surgery (with precertification)Chiropractic care (Employee and spouse only. - Hearing aids (limited to \$800/ear in any 3-year period) - Routine eye care (Adult) (under separate vision plan) - Routine foot care

 ^{} For more information about limitations and exceptions, see the plan or policy document at www.carpenterfunds.com.